openhab/openhab-docs/_addons_bindings/zwave/doc/diehl/sesfszw_0_0.md

 ### Alarm (heat)

-Indicates if a heat alarm is triggered
+Indicates if a heat alarm is triggered.

 The ```alarm_heat``` channel supports the ```Switch``` item.
 This is a read only channel so will only be updated following state changes from the device.